cocode/TrekBot/README.md

 TrekBot is a tool to exercise the vintage computer game 'superstartrek'.
 It acts as a player, and plays repeated games to exercise all corners of the game.

-TrekBot is part of the TrekBasic family of BASIC code.
+TrekBot is part of the TrekBasic family of BASIC programming tools.
 * TrekBasic - Python version
 * TrekBasicJ - Java Version
 * BasicRS - Rust version